ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 We added:

-- the private headerfiles `kdbnotificationinternal.h`.
+- the private headerfiles `kdbnotificationinternal.h`, `kdbioplugin.h`.

 ## Notes for Maintainer